emacsorphanage/req-package/README.md

 ##### Description

 req-package is a macro wrapper on top of use-package.
-It's goal is to simplify package dependencies management when using use-package for your .emacs.
+It's goal is to simplify package dependencies management, when using use-package for your .emacs.

 ##### Usage

-* load req-package:
+* Load req-package:

 ```elisp
 (require 'req-package)
 ```

-* define required packages with dependencies using **:require** like this:
+* Define required packages with dependencies using **:require** like this:

 ```elisp
    (req-package dired)